dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 **Notice** student 3 has the *smallest* raw residual magnitude relative to student 5 (|-1| vs |0.8|) but a *larger* studentized residual (-1.118 vs 1.414 is actually smaller in magnitude — let's read this carefully: student 5's raw residual of 0.8 becomes the largest studentized residual, 1.414, precisely because student 5 also carries high leverage, which mechanically shrinks how large a raw residual "should" be able to get — a small raw residual at a high-leverage point is actually more anomalous once properly rescaled).

+**Walking through student 5 slowly, in plain terms:** Student 5 has leverage $h_{55}=0.733$ — quite high, meaning the regression line was strongly pulled toward this point.
+Because of that pull, you'd *expect* this point's residual to be small almost automatically — the line practically bent over backwards to get close to it.
+But it still ended up with a residual of 0.8, which is actually one of the two largest raw residuals in the whole dataset.
+So the honest question is: "given how hard the line tried to fit this point, how did it still miss by 0.8?"
+That's more surprising than a 0.8 miss at a low-leverage point (where the line had no special reason to be close).
+Once you rescale for that, student 5's studentized residual (1.414) comes out as the largest in the table — the math is just formalizing "this miss was more unexpected than it looks at first glance."

 None of these exceed common flagging thresholds (±2 or ±3), so nothing here looks like an outlier — expected, given how small and clean this dataset is.

 ---